Sometimes you may need to collect data from players. This could be their scores, game statistics, feedback, survey answers or anything else.

 Make sure to select "New deployment" every time!
 You can archive old deployments if needed.

 In the next dialog copy the "Current web app URL", you'll need it later:

 Now open the CAPX project attached to this tutorial.

 Paste the copied web app url into the global variable web_app_url.

 Run the project and test:

 If you wish to send more data fields, simply add more parameters to the url and edit these lines in the script:

-After making these changes in the script make sure to deploy the web app again and select "Project version=New".
+After making these changes in the script make sure to deploy the web app again and select "New deployment".

 And finally, if you want to read the data back from the spreadsheet, please see this tutorial: Create Online Database with Google Spreadsheet.